 Quick tips & behaviours

-• Remove valuables from the car and don’t leave any on show
+• Remove valuables from the car and do not leave any on show

 • Avoid hiding valuables in the glove box, as it’s likely to be the first place thieves will look